 Continuing activities one enjoys such as pregnancy projects.
 One can take pictures, plan special meals—whatever one has lots of passion for doing so.
 Enjoyable activities promote serotonin, which happens to be a mood-enhancing brain chemical.

 5. Work on relaxation.

 One needs to coax the body into a state of deep relaxation.
-Take about five minutes or so to close one’s eyes and then transport oneself to a far-off destination, a mini mental vacation.
+Take about five minutes or so to close one’s eyes and then transport yourself to a far-off destination, a mini-mental vacation.
 Allow one to experience all the senses of one’s surroundings.
-The benefits of the “relaxation response” include a rather slower heart rate and lowering of blood pressure.
-One can go in for meditation, yoga, and progressive muscle relaxations are just a few.
+The benefits of the “relaxation response” include a rather slower heart rate and a lowering of blood pressure.
+One can go in for meditation, yoga, and progressive muscle relaxation are just a.